-The Fresno Metro Black Chamber of Commerce recently applied with the city to move its headquarters to the former Procter's Jewelers building in Downtown Fresno.
+The Proctor's Building on Fulton Street in Fresno is seen in this photo.
+The Fresno Metro Black Chamber of Commerce earlier this year applied with the city to move its headquarters to the building.
+Photo by Frank Lopez

 Written by Frank Lopez

 As the market for the City of Fresno’s legal cannabis industry gets closer to opening, periphery businesses are also working to open up along with it.

 The Fresno Metro Black Chamber of Commerce has applied to relocate its headquarters to 1201 Fulton St, where the former Procter’s Jewelers once stood in Downtown Fresno.

 According to the city’s permitting website, the project description states that there will be a build out of a small business accelerator in addition to a cannabis testing lab, Triple E Lab.

 “This and all other Commercial Cannabis Business permit applications will be comprehensively evaluated by the City,” a letter from the City of Fresno’s Office of Cannabis Oversight states.
 “One of the many criteria that will be evaluated is the applicant’s Neighborhood Compatibility Plan.”